grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Hemi got Herschel off with a note to Shakes attached to the bird's leg with instructions to return to the _Prospect_ submerged and running slowly on battery power.
 It was going to take a while for Herschel to find Shakes, and then a while longer for Shakes to motor slowly back.
 Hemi figured he had a couple of hours at least to gather the things he needed.

 The magenetic warheads were in the crates right where he left them.
 He selected a half dozen of the ones that were the least coated with dust and rust, and hauled them to a work table in the engine room.
 Each weighed about 25 kilograms and consisted of a cylinder containing high explosives that was about 300 milimeters in diameter.
-Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with the powerful magnet that could activate the switching mechanism.
+Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with the magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
+The magnet was intended to be a trigger, not an attachment device.

 The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device would enable to understand how it worked, and thus handle it safely.
 Details were printed right on the side of the explosives cylinder, and it was from this block of text that Hemi learned the particular mix of high explosives the cylinder contained was held very stable by a cake of exoskeletons of extinct microscopic sea creatures.
 It could not be exploded without providing power to the detonation switch and closing the arming circuit.
 At the same time, the explosive did not seem so finnicky that it would not go off in the close presence of another high explosve.
 A fortunate thing, because Hemi estimated he needed at least two of these devices to detonate if he wanted to blow a hole through the pressure hull of a military submarine.